-- 20 The responsibilities of the faculty filling these TFLs are: - 1.
-Maintaining weekly office hours - 2.
-Providing academic advising as assigned by the chair - 23 3.
-Participating in all departmental/school activities that advance the goals of the 24 Department/school, i.e. Open House, Preview days, registration, recruitment, service on 25 departmental and college-wide committees, curriculum development, visits to high schools 26 and college fairs, etc. 27 - 4.
-Traveling between both campuses as needed - 28 The total base teaching load for the fall and spring semesters will be 21 ELH, and the faculty filling 29 these lines may teach on an overload basis following the same CBA rules imposed on the regular full 30 time faculty. - 31 The initial appointment will be for two (2) years and subsequent reappointments for years 3 and 6 32 will be for three (3) years and five (5) year appointments in all future years.
-These reappointments 33 and promotions will be through a process of review by the appropriate DPC or SPC (if there is no 34 DPC) and are subject to final approval by the dean and the Provost. - 35 Subsequent to their initial appointment, the faculty members on a TFL may apply for any one of the 36 current tenure track positions available in their respective disciplines.
-Their applications will be 37 submitted for review to the appropriate DPC or SPC (if there is no DPC) as outlined in the CBA for 38 the hiring of new faculty. - 39 Faculty on a TFL are subject to all benefits and restrictions, as per the CBA, as tenured and tenure 40 track faculty, except for provisions which explicitly apply only to tenured and tenure track faculty. - 41 No faculty member hired on a tenure track line will, if denied tenure, be permitted to assume a TFL.
+The responsibilities of the faculty filling these TFLs are:

+- 1. Maintaining weekly office hours - 2.
+Providing academic advising as assigned by the chair - Participating in all departmental/school activities that advance the goals of the Department/school, i.e. Open House, Preview days, registration, recruitment, service on departmental and college-wide committees, curriculum development, visits to high schools and college fairs, etc. - 4.
+Traveling between both campuses as needed

+The total base teaching load for the fall and spring semesters will be 21 ELH, and the faculty filling these lines may teach on an overload basis following the same CBA rules imposed on the regular full time faculty.

+The initial appointment will be for two (2) years and subsequent reappointments for years 3 and 6 will be for three (3) years and five (5) year appointments in all future years.
+These reappointments and promotions will be through a process of review by the appropriate DPC or SPC (if there is no DPC) and are subject to final approval by the dean and the Provost, in accordance with the same timeline (through the Provost decision) as for tenure-track faculty in the second full year.
+(See Page 55 for the Clinical and Teaching Faculty timeline) The DPCs will develop criteria to be used for appointment and reappointment of TFLs.
+Current adjuncts will be given preferential consideration to fill a TFL.

+Subsequent to their initial appointment, the faculty members on a TFL may apply for any one of the current tenure track positions available in their respective disciplines.
+Their applications will be submitted for review to the appropriate DPC or SPC (if there is no DPC) as outlined in the CBA for the hiring of new faculty.
+A TFL hired on a tenure-track line may choose to take credit for the period of time on the TFL to diminish the length of his/her probationary period.

+Faculty on a TFL are subject to all benefits and restrictions, as per the CBA, as tenured and tenure track faculty, except for provisions which explicitly apply only to tenured and tenure track faculty.

+No faculty member hired on a tenure track line will, if denied tenure, be permitted to assume a TFL.

-1 5.
-Clinical Faculty
+5. Clinical Faculty